kgisl/makesite/content/blog/2021-06-08-TDD-steam-campaign.md

-**Help Launch the Ten Day Daily Steam  Crusade** _Coinciding with the State-wide lockdown, starting May 10, 2021 to May 20, 2021, I encourage all the 7 crore people of Tamil Nadu to join in the 10-day Daily Steam (TDD) Crusade against the Corona virus!_
+**Help Launch the Ten Day Daily Steam  Crusade** _Coinciding with the State-wide lockdown, starting May 10, 2021 to May 19, 2021, I encourage all the 7 crore people of Tamil Nadu to join in the 10-day Daily Steam (TDD) Crusade against the corona virus!_

 The Reduction of the Viral Shedding using steam inhalations has been proven scientifically.  **Steam inhalation for at least 20 min (4 cycles of 5 min) daily, for 10 days** can halt the corona virus spread in our entire nation.
 Please see the full study published by Meyer Children's Hospital, Florence, Italy at  [http://j.mp/tddSteam](http://j.mp/tddSteam).